cphdat2sem2017-B/Week7-Scrum/readme.md

 		<td>Group review & discussion of PBL version 1</td>
 		<td>
 		Presentation of group work:<br>
-		Product Backlog grooming and prioritization of requirements for Fog semester project.<br>
+		Product backlog grooming and prioritization of requirements for Fog semester project.<br>
 		Done group wise with teachers & Alpha Solutions.<br>
 		There will be a plan with meeting time for groups.
 		</td>